jakir-ruet/ansible-server-configuration-master/README.md

 #### Install Process

 Here we are install on Ubuntu Server 22.04 Machine.
+We need three server VM one is Ansible server & other two work as node.
 ``` bash
    sudo apt-get install ansible
 ```